 My first stop was at my older brother’s.
-The shock on his face and the familiar choice words that he uttered in seeing me were priceless.
+The shock on his face and the familiar choice words that he uttered upon seeing me was priceless.
 His entire household welcomed me warmly.
 My three tall nephews are strapping young lads.
 We all talked at once and managed to hear every word.
 Soon, my sister-in-law and I enjoyed some overdue and much-needed girl talk alone (after kicking out all the boys).

-In the days that followed we shopped, ate to our heart’s content, spent the day at the beach, the pool, and shared pictures on FaceBook (a vast difference from having to pull out dusty album books like the old days).
+In the days that followed we shopped, ate to our heart’s content, spent the day at the beach, and the pool, and shared pictures on FaceBook (a vast difference from having to pull out dusty album books like the old days).
 Lastly, we enjoyed taking Daddy to Mai Kai Polynesian Dinner and Show.

 I wanted — needed — to be present to help celebrate my daddy’s 80th birthday that Sunday, and so grateful to be able to escape my hectic schedule to make the grand event.
 If not, I would have been filled with regrets.
 Now I have wonderful additional memories to hold onto for a lifetime.

-With every visit, conversation and reminiscing, we simply picked up where we left off so long ago.
+With every visit, conversation, and reminiscing, we simply picked up where we left off so long ago.
 It felt good to be “home” again and reunite with my boricuan familia.

 © M.A.
 Perez, 2013, All Rights Reserved